 For those who care about their gadgets, all the mod cons are in place - WiFi, iPod and dock, satellite plasma TV, DVD player.
 For those who care about their luxury, all the boutique boxes have been ticked - rain showers, a 7-pillow menu, summer goose-down duvets, Apivita toiletries (the new Korres, we are told).
 There are even oil-burning vaporisers with a choice of scents, should you not like the fresh sea air...

-Deluxe rooms are the smallest, though at Grace Santorini that still means a beautiful 35sq.m. room plus a private outdoor terrace with a plunge pool for 2.
+Deluxe rooms are the smallest, though at Grace that still means a beautiful 35sq.m. room plus a private outdoor terrace with a plunge pool for 2.
 Next up are the Junior Suites, with wider terraces and indoor seating areas.
-The Honeymoon Suites have chairs and comfy bed linen, as well as sensational views towards Thirasia island, Oia, and the Aegean sea.
+Some have plunge pools, as well as sensational views towards Thirasia island, Oia, and the Aegean sea.
 Superior Suites are the highest on the hill, with panoramic sea views and enormous outdoor terraces.

 The VIP Suite sounds delectable, with a steam shower in its ensuite bathroom and an oversized plunge pool on its terrace.
 However, king of the castle has to be the Grace Suite: cushioned loungers on the terrace, a separate interior plunge pool and a hammam in the bathroom.
 This can be arranged with 1 bedroom or 2.